School Board Policy 903 -

 1. Immediately upon entering a District facility, all visitors must report to the administrative office or reception desk.
 Signage indicating this reporting requirement must be prominently displayed on or near all unlocked doors to the facility.

-2. Upon reporting to the administrative office or reception desk, all visitors must provide information including and not limited to: names, purpose of their visit, time of their arrival, and location of the building in which the visit will occur.
+2. Upon reporting to the administrative office or reception desk, all visitors must provide information including but not limited to: names, identification, purpose of their visit, time of their arrival, and location of the building in which the visit will occur.

 3. A central administrator or building principal may impose additional restrictions on any parent who has caused or may cause a disruption in a District facility or who has negatively impacted the school day and/or the educational setting.